 A chassis package consists of a base plate with four wheels, two motors and a steering servo, a battery pack, a simple black/white camera with mounting rod, a motor driver and the FRDM-KL25Z computer.
 The camera gives the car eyes to scan an process the track in front.

 //THE RACE TRACK

 Besides a fully equipped car kit and latest NXP technology, we offer you software support to quick start the NXP CUP.
 MathWorks provides complimentary Matlab and Simulink along with toolboxes required to succeed in the competition.
-Visit the dedicated NXP Cup page on the MathWorks website to request software and learn more about MathWorks support for the NXP Cup.
-Also there is a Gitbook page giving you a quick start!
+Also there is a Gitbook page and further documentation giving you a quick start!